“What does a content creator do?”

 You can find your unique strategy even in the form of adding stick figures to your articles for sharing your arguments.
 Tim Urban uses funny comics comprising of stick figures (like the one below) in his insanely LONG and thoughtful articles at Wait But Why.
 They are read, shared, and discussed massively.

 You can also try to mix up your text content with podcasts and videos.
-Brian Clark had established a great reputation as a content marketer through Copyblogger through his useful text content.
-However, when he began a podcast, his audience was pleasantly surprised to find a warmer tone that was missing his blog posts.
+Brian Clark had established a great reputation as a content marketer through text content at Copyblogger.
+However, when he began a podcast, his audience was pleasantly surprised to find a warmer tone that was missing in his blog posts.

 4. Learn How To Leverage Metrics and Data For Improving Your Content Creation Efforts

 In their 2019 report, Contently stated that it’s time for creativity to strike back.
 There is an influx of professionals that are business savvy and have great storytelling skills.
 It’s a lethal combo that can lead to the creation of higher-quality content.

 Well, content is crucial for companies when it helps them drive traffic and generate leads for their site.
 To align the expectations and ensure a great ROI from investment in creation of content, all brands set up KPIs (Key Performance Indicators).
 Depending on your strategy, your creation efforts should align for the marketing platform you’re targeting.